Mblakey/wiswesser/README.md

 ## Converting between WLN and CLN Formats

-The following command line utilities are for converting between WLN and other chemical formats

 `readwln` - This takes a WLN sequence (single quote escaped) from the command line. e.g 'L6TJ', and returns the desired output format.

 ```